Sacred Geometry Tattoos: The Hidden Spiritual Truth

 Anchoring the Geometric Drift

-You might catch a glimpse of it while gripping a subway pole.
-The train rattles underneath.
-Strangers push in from all sides.
-There on the wrist, the black lines of the cube still hold their shape.
-Perfect order, etched into a shaking hand.
+You see it.
+The train rattles underneath your feet as strangers push in from every side and the world feels small and crowded.
+There on your wrist, the black lines of the cube hold their shape.
+It’s perfect order on a shaking hand.

 ❓ Frequently Asked Questions